-The aim of this level is to assist the student to be aware of behaviours they are choosing which are contrary to the MacKillop Way, not consistent with the values or behavioural expectations and which are hindering their learning of the learning of others.
-Level One behaviours are low level are do not cause harm or violate the rights of others.
-Level One behaviours are managed by teachers and do not require intervention from the Administration Team or specialist teachers.
+The aim of this level is to assist the student to be aware of behaviours they are choosing which are not consistent with the MacKillop Way, the College values or behavioural expectations and which are hindering their learning or the learning of others.
+Level One behaviours are low level and do not cause harm or violate the rights of others.
+Level One behaviours are managed by teaching and learning staff and do not require intervention from the Leadership Team or specialist teachers.
 The consequences should be natural and relative to the behaviour.